tyroguru/BPFTrace-hol/bpftrace.md

 ## The bpftrace language

 In this lab we will work through some of the key language features of bpftrace.
 It is not an exhaustive treatment of the language but rather the key concepts.
-I refer you to the [BPFTrace Reference Guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md) for details on all language features.
+I refer you to the [bpftrace Reference Guide](https://github.com/iovisor/bpftrace/blob/master/docs/reference_guide.md) for details on all language features.

 **bpftrace** is a language that is specifically designed for tracing user and kernel software.
 Its primary purpose is to facilitate observation of software behaviour.
 As such, it provides a number of key language primitives that enable us to gain detailed insights into the real runtime behaviour of the code we write (which is rarely what we think it actually is!).
-In this section we will look at the key languagae primitives and some techniques which enable us to obtain fresh insights.
+In this section we will look at the key language primitives and some techniques which enable us to obtain fresh insights.

 ## Dynamic Tracing - So What!??